 Formerly known as ProntoForms, TrueContext is built for large organizations that need inspections to tie directly into their existing systems.
 Out of the box, it integrates with several CRM platforms.
 This makes it a strong fit for industries like energy, utilities, and telecommunications, where inspections are just one part of a complex workflow.

 TrueContext also offers offline performance, dispatch functionality, and custom workflows.
 For example, an inspector can submit a form offline, have it automatically sync later, and trigger a work order in a connected maintenance system.
-The catch is cost and complexity.
-Small and mid-sized businesses may find it overkill — but for enterprises where integration is king, it’s worth considering.
+The downside is cost and complexity.
+Small and mid-sized businesses may find it overkill, but for enterprises where integration is king, it’s worth considering.

 3. ArcSite